Will Smith Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to give up 129 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to surrender the fewest home runs in baseball (129 total, one per game).

-- Curry (3-1) takes the mound for the Guardians in his seventh start of the season.
-He's put together a 3.24 ERA in 75 2/3 innings pitched, with 52 strikeouts.

-- His most recent appearance was on Friday against the Detroit Tigers, when the right-hander threw six innings, surrendering one earned run while giving up five hits.
+- The right-hander's most recent appearance came on Friday against the Detroit Tigers, when he threw five innings, surrendering three earned runs while giving up six hits.

-- In 31 games this season, the 25-year-old has put up a 3.24 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .240 to opposing batters.
+- The 24-year-old has amassed an ERA of 3.02, with 9.5 strikeouts per nine innings, in 11 games this season.
+Opponents have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.